 The Firewood Ministry

 Church members donate, cut, split, and deliver firewood free of charge to over twenty families and individuals in Watauga County.
 Wood is available for pick-up or delivery on volunteer work days: Saturday mornings and Tuesday afternoons in the Fall and Winter.
+If you are interested in serving in the ministry, please fill out this form and return it to the church.
 For more information contact Susan Diefes by email or at 828-262-0683.

 This ministry maintains a three mile hiking trail for the community behind the church.
 Come join this group every Tuesday during the Fall and Spring from 4:30 pm until dark as they complete the last half mile of this trail and maintain the existing trail.
 For more information, contact Eric Heistand.